pooriaazimi/BetterDictionary/README.markdown

 ================
 BetterDictionary is a plugin for Apple's Dictionarry.app, that lets you bookmark searched words.

-It works on Mountain Lion, Lion and Snow Leopard.
+It works on Lion and Snow Leopard.

 Download